-According to historians, Ya’qub ibn Kulas, of Jewish origin, the minister of Caliph al-Mu’izz Ledin Ellah, was fiercely anti-Christian, and the caliph was a man of knowledge and of literature.
+According to historians, Ya’qub ibn Kulas, of Jewish origin, the minister of Caliph al-Mu’izz Ledin Ellah, was fiercely anti-Christian, and the caliph was a man of knowledge and literature.
 The latter invited the Patriarch of the Copts to discuss the Jews in matters of religion in his presence, and the patriarch answered the invitation, accompanied by Bishop Sawyros Ibn Al-Maqfa.
 During the discussion, Sawyerus accused the Jews of ignorance, citing a verse from the Book of Isaiah that says: "The bull knows his cane, and the donkey is the owner of his owner.
 Israel does not know!
 My people do not understand!"
 (Isaiah 1: 3).
 This sparked the wrath of Ibn Kallas, who decided with one of his companions to respond to the Christians by hunting a hole in their books, and his research concluded a verse in the New Testament in which Christ addresses his disciples: “If you had faith like a grain of mustard, you would say to this mountain go from here to there So it moves, and nothing is not possible for you. " (Matt 20:17).

 The minister presented that verse to the caliph and asked him to compel the Christians to prove the claim of their book.
 This appealed to the caliph, who wanted to get rid of the mountain east of Cairo.
 On the other hand, if the Christians evaded the fulfillment of the evangelical verse, it would be evidence of the invalidity of their religion and beliefs.
-Al-Moez sent the patriarch to inform him of his request, threatening him if he failed with severe consequences and giving him three days to implement this.
+Al-Moez sent the patriarch to inform him of his request, threatening him that if he failed severe consequences and giving him three days to implement this.
 The whole church in the country during that period fasted and prayed.

 The religious narration completes the story, speaking about the appearance of the Virgin Mary on the patriarch on the third morning.
 I told him to go out to see a man carrying a jar of water, who would be the chosen one to complete the miracle on his hands.
 Upon carrying out the commandment of the Virgin, Simon found the Kharaz and told him about what happened.
-As for the latter, he asked the patriarch to remain among the people on the day scheduled to move the mountain and from there he would perform the prayer while the patriarch would draw the sign of the cross.
+As for the latter, he asked the patriarch to remain among the people on the day scheduled to move the mountain and from there he would perform the prayer while the patriarch would drew the sign of the cross.
 This was done, he said, as a great earthquake occurred and the mountain moved until the sun panted under it.
 After that, Al-Kharaz escaped so that no one could be praised.

-On 2 stages constructed the Virgin Mary and St Simon Cathedral were. first, it was only a huge cave of limestone in the mountain.
+2 stages constructed the Virgin Mary and St Simon Cathedral. first, it was only a huge cave of limestone in the mountain.
 The 2nd stage was in November 1994 which happens on the feast of St Simon.
 Fixed seats were constructed around the altar in the form of a quarter-circle auditorium to accommodate up to five thousand people and that's why it became the biggest church in the Monastery.

 The Chapel cave was discovered in 1986 during construction works when a huge rock fell showing an opening in the ceiling of the cave.
 An interesting story about this church took place in January 1992 when it was endangered by a fire caused by an electric spark.
-The image of Jesus Christ stretching in the church and the alter were by no medians damaged even though the whole interior of the cave was damaged.
+The image of Jesus Christ stretching in the church and the altar were by no medians damaged even though the whole interior of the cave was damaged.